bitcoin-s/bitcoin-s/docs/config/configuration.md

     dlcnode {
         # The address we are listening on for incoming connections for DLCs
         # Binding to 0.0.0.0 makes us listen to all incoming connections
+        # Consider using 127.0.0.1 if Tor is enabled.
         listen = "0.0.0.0:2862"

+        # The address our peers use to connect to our node.
+        # By default it's the same as the listen address,
+        # or if Tor is enabled, the hidden service onion address.
+        # You can specify a port number like this "192.168.0.1:12345",
+        # by default it the same port number as in the listen adrress
+        # external-ip = "192.168.0.1"
     }

     server {